High-end TV programmes for crew and talent

 Return to work in post & VFX

-A return to work scheme from Film London for parents and carers in the post and VFX sector in high-end TV.
-This scheme is part of the Equal Access Network, which was established to help new entrants, mid-level professionals and returners enter, stay in and return to the film and TV industries.
+A return to work scheme which is being delivered by Film London for parents and carers in the post and VFX sector in high-end TV.
 Application closed.

 Producer Development Programme